eksctl-io/eksctl/site/content/gitops-quickstart/01-apply-gitops.md

 To use EKS, you need to have your [AWS account][aws-account] set up.

-Next you will have to have the following tools installed:
+Next, you will have to have the following tools installed:

 - [AWS CLI][aws-cli]: at least `1.16.156` - older versions will require
   [AWS IAM Authenticator][aws-iam-authenticator] to be installed too